davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 > You can break this down using that down that commutation definition and equation 7.
 I'm gonna skip it for now and leave this as an exercise for some non-lazy reader.

 The ricci tensor is made of christoffel symbols and derivatives of christoffel symbols, which themselves are made of metric tensors and the derivatives of metric tensors.
-And metric tensors, again are simply a tool to correct for the mac daddy pythagoras when applying his bs in 3d.
+And metric tensors, again are simply a tool to correct for the happy slapper mac daddy pythagoras when applying his nonsense in 3d.

 So the Ricci tensor $R_{\mu \nu}$ is the $ [ \nabla_{\nu}, \nabla_{\mu} ] $ terms in our model.